rali-udem/jsRealB/README.md

     <!-- ![Screen copy of the application](Tutorial/metro.jpg "Finding a path in the metro") -->
     <img src="Tutorial/metro.jpg" width="800"/>

-    The langage of the web page and of the realization can be changed interactively by clicking in the top right of the page.
+    The language of the web page and of the realization can be changed interactively by clicking in the top right of the page.
 [Metro](Tutorial/metro.html) [*Execute*](http://rali.iro.umontreal.ca/JSrealB/current/Tutorial/metro.html)
 * **Weather bulletin generation in English and French**.
 An example of use of the Python API for **jsRealB**.
 Taking weather information in JSON, it generates bulletin in both English and French.
 [This tutorial describes the organization of the system](http://rali.iro.umontreal.ca/JSrealB/current/demos/Weather/Bulletin-generation.html) which shows how **jsRealB** can be used in a real-life situation in conjunction with Python for data manipulation.

 ### Test demos